jeremybarbet/react-native-modalize/docs/PROPS.md

 ### `contentRef`

-A reference to a view which provides scroll behaviour
+A reference to the view that provides the scroll behavior.

 | Type            | Required |
 | --------------- | -------- |